UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 https://github.com/UtrechtUniversity/ricgraph/assets/121875841/c7196e89-3a2f-4a30-b7ae-d41a4c2fce5b

-### How to solve an AttributeError: 'Neo4jDriver' object has no attribute 'execute_query'
+### How to solve an AttributeError: Neo4jDriver object has no attribute executequery
 If, at some point while running Ricgraph scripts or Ricgraph Explorer in a virtual environment, you get an error message like:
 ```